 Q: So, what does this mean for and are applying for a loan and you are self-employed ?

 A: Have your P&L prepared ahead of time and send it to your lender along with your bank statements.
 If the income is very low, you may have to wait a few more months before being eligible for a home loan.
 Once received, your lender will review and let you know if you are Ok to move forward.

 Q: If you are a Realtor, what do you expect?

 A: The Pre-Quals are going to take a little longer to do.
 Please be patient.
 Make sure you are working with a lender who actually knows this new guideline and takes the time to analyze the information correctly so that there are no surprises at the end.
-Worst case scenario is that the self-employed borrower will have to wait until business stabilizes to qualify.
+Worst case scenario is that the self-employed borrower will have to wait until the business stabilizes to qualify.

 Right now, it is unknown how long this temporary guideline will last.
-As I have preached before, now – more than ever- it is important to work with a lender who knows his/her guidelines and is up to date with all of the current and ever-changing regulations.
+As I have preached before, now – more than ever- it is important to work with a lender who knows his/her guidelines and is up to date with all current and ever-changing regulations.

 We will get through all of this together!